karakalo/lumen/doc/index.markdown

 I'm going to start adding notable events here, so you can check quickly whether there's something new since you last visited the site.

+* **Thursday, 4 April 2012**: Work resumes on Lumen with the addition of a couple of [simple old apps][stages] I had lying around, that I recently ported to use Lumen rather than GtkAda.
+They're not much, but may be useful to somebody sometime.

+* **Wednesday, 14 December 2011**: Added a [ramble about widgets][ramble]
+    intended to spark discussion about the design of Lumen widgets.
+It was aimed at anyone who cares how widgets are done in Lumen, so if you have ideas about that, please do let us know.
+The #Ada IRC channel on Freenode is the place such discussions happen, but we could use email if you prefer.

+* **Tuesday, 13 December 2011**: David updated the streamlined bindings (`Lumen.GL`) to adhere to the [Ada 95 Quality and Style Guide][aqsg], a change that seemed appropriate.

 * **Tuesday, 6 December 2011**: The documentation on this site was updated, to report the latest news and to include narratives for Luke's [blending demo][nblend] and David's [fire demo][nfire].